I beg to move an amendment, at the end of the Question to add:

 I had the privilege of sitting on both Committees that considered the Health and Social Care Bill, as it was then.
 Section 75 is particularly punitive in terms of its requirements for clinical commissioning groups to put all contracts out to tender.
 Some £25 billion-worth of public money has gone to the private sector, with the implications of an increase in health inequality, both in access and outcomes.
 Does my hon.
 Friend agree that this is an absolute travesty?

 Order.
-Before the hon.
-Gentleman answers the intervention, he has been very generous in taking interventions, and that is good for the debate, but I am sure he will bear in mind that he has been at the Dispatch Box for nearly half an hour, and I just say to him gently that that is all right with me, but he will incur the wrath of those who are waiting to speak later in the debate when they only get three minutes.
+Let me say before the hon.
+Gentleman answers the intervention, that he has been very generous in taking interventions, and that is good for the debate, but I am sure he will bear in mind that he has been at the Dispatch Box for nearly half an hour, and I just say to him gently that that is all right with me, but he will incur the wrath of those who are waiting to speak later in the debate when they only get three minutes.

 Thank you for your guidance, Madam Deputy Speaker.
 You are absolutely right.
 I will not take any more interventions and I will move to wrap up.